 - Cover with a chocolate ganache.

-Can this cake be covered with fondant or sugar paste?
+- The cake is sturdy enough to be covered with marzipan or sugar paste.

 - 1 cup white granulated sugar